 The applicant is required to indicate those countries in which he wishes his international application to have effect, generally known as designated States.
 The effect of the international application in each designated State is the same as if a national patent application had been filed with the national patent office of that State.
-Where a designated State is party to the European Patent Convention, the applicant mustopt for the effect of a European patent application.
-Where a designated State is party to the Eurasian Patent Convention, the applicant may opt for the effect of a European to the effect of a European patent applicant may opt for the effect of an ARIPO patent application.
+Where a designated State is party to the European Patent Convention, the applicant must opt for the effect of a European patent application.
+Where a designated State is party to the Eurasian Patent Convention, the applicant may opt for the effect of a Eurasian patent.
 Where a designated State is party to the Harare Protocol, the applicant may opt for the effect of an ARIPO patent application.
 Where a designated State is a member of the African Intellectual Property Organization (OAPI), the effect of the designation is automatically that of a regional application filed with OAPI.